apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/resources.md

 *This API is only available since Sling API 2.11.0 ([SLING-4751](https://issues.apache.org/jira/browse/SLING-4751)).*

-Register an OSGi service for [`org.apache.sling.api.resource.observation.ResourceChangeListener`][6] or [`org.apache.sling.api.resource.observation.ExternalResourceChangeListener`][7] to be notified about changes.
+Register an OSGi service for [`org.apache.sling.api.resource.observation.ResourceChangeListener`][6] to be notified about local changes.
+To be also notified about external changes (i.e. changes triggered by another Sling instance leveraging a clustered repository  make sure that your service implementation also implements the marker interface [`org.apache.sling.api.resource.observation.ExternalResourceChangeListener`][7].
+The interface `ExternalResourceChangeListener` is not supposed to be registered with OSGi though.
 Certain properties can be used to restrict subscription to only a subset of events.

 ### OSGi Event Admin

 Resource events are sent out via the OSGi Event Admin.
 You can subscribe to those event by registering an OSGi service for [`org.osgi.service.event.EventHandler`][8].
 Several properties should be used to restrict the subscription to only the relevant event.
 The event topics which are used for resources are listed as constants in [`org.apache.sling.api.SlingConstants`][9] starting with the prefix `TOPIC_`.
+You receive events no matter whether they originate from the local repository or from a remote clustered repository.
+You can check though in your event listener for the [event attribute `event.application`](/apache-sling-eventing-and-job-handling.html#basic-principles), which is only set in case the event was triggered from an external resource modification.

 ## Wrap/Decorate Resources